saanvitandon/ai-job-market-sql-analysis/README.md

 1. How has AI job posting activity changed over time?
 2. Which countries are hiring the most for AI roles?
-3. Which companies post the most AI jobs?
+3. Which companies are posting the highest number of AI jobs?
 4. How has demand changed from 2024 to 2025?
 5. Which experience levels are most in demand?
-6. Most common AI job titles
+6. What are the most common AI job titles?
-7. Which roles are growing fastest?
+7. Which job titles are growing the fastest over time?
-8. Which countries offer the most remote AI jobs?
+8. Which countries are offering the most remote AI jobs?
-9. Countries with the highest average AI salaries
+9. Which country offers the highest average salary?
-10. Is there a salary difference between remote and on-site roles?
+10. Is there a relationship between remote work and salary?

 # Files